Guide

 The cost is $49 per month.
 One honest boundary: if procurement now demands SOC 2, SAML SSO, or a Terraform provider from your monitoring vendor, Velprove is not the pick and the route-out section below points you to the right one.
 Velprove Pro is calibrated for an early SaaS where the bar is technical, not enterprise compliance.

-Solo freelancer with a handful of client sites → Starter $19 or Pro $49
+Freelancer or agency with client sites → Starter $19 or Pro $49

 When Velprove is not the answer

-Three site shapes sit deliberately outside every scenario above, and pretending otherwise would waste your time.
-If you are an agency monitoring 25 or more client sites, the monitor count alone (3 to 5 monitors per client across dozens of clients) blows past Velprove's caps, and Hyperping is built for that scale.
+Two site shapes sit deliberately outside every scenario above, and pretending otherwise would waste your time.
 If you are a SaaS or company whose procurement requires SOC 2, SAML SSO, or a Terraform provider from the monitoring vendor itself, Uptime.com or Site24x7 are calibrated for that bar and Velprove is not.
 If you are a large or bulk-provisioning hosting reseller pushing thousands of monitors programmatically as accounts come online, HetrixTools is the right pick.
+Agencies are no longer on this list: a client book is a Velprove Pro fit at $4.90 per client per month up to 10 clients, with a custom plan built around the book beyond that.
 The full vendor routing guide covers exactly which of those vendors fits which case, so start there if you are not sure Velprove is even the right vendor for you.

 One reframe before the FAQ.
 If you are weighing whether the $19 or $49 plan is worth it, the honest comparison is not plan against plan, it is the plan against the cost of the outage it catches.
 What an outage actually costs a small business is the flip side of this decision, and it usually makes the paid plan look cheap.